 On our visits to the museum we have found the staff to be friendly and volunteers are sometimes on hand to offer explanations at some of the exhibits.
 There is a reasonably-priced cafe in the main building with indoor/outdoor seating available.

-Overall, Aviodrome is well worth a visit, especially for families with children and aviation enthusiasts.
+Overall, a visit to Aviodrome is recommended, especially for families with children and aviation enthusiasts.

-The Amsterdam & Region Travel Ticket is valid for travel between Amsterdam and Aviodrome.
+The Amsterdam & Region Travel Ticket is valid for travel (train and bus) between Amsterdam and Aviodrome.

 By car Aviodrome is just off the A6 motorway (junction 10).
-Parking on-site costs €7.50 for the day.
+Parking on-site costs €7.50 for the day with capacity for 500 cars.

 Luchtvaart Museum Aviodrome, Pelikaanweg 50, 8218 PG Lelystad Airport